Harivansh Rai Bachchan

-Harivansh Rai Bachchan (27 November 1907 18 January 2003) was an Indian poet and writer of the Nayi Kavita literary movement (romantic upsurge) of early 20th century Hindi literature.
+Harivansh Rai Bachchan (27 November 1907 18 January 2003) was an Indian poet and writer of the Nayi Kavita literary movement of early 20th century Hindi literature.
 He was also a poet of the Hindi Kavi Sammelan.
 Bachchan is best known for his early work Madhushala.
 He was the father of Amitabh Bachchan, and grandfather of Shweta Bachchan Nanda and Abhishek Bachchan.
 His wife Teji Bachchan was a social activist.
 In 1976, he received the Padma Bhushan for his service to Hindi literature.

 Early life

 Bachchan was born in Babupatti, United Provinces of Agra and Oudh in British India on 27 November 1907 into a Hindu Kayastha family.
 His family name was Srivastava.
 He began using the pen name "Bachchan" (meaning child) for his Hindi poetry.
-From 1941 to 1957, he taught in the English Department at the Allahabad University and then spent the next two years at St Catharine's College, Cambridge, completing a PhD under W. B. Yeats.
+From 1941 to 1957, he taught in the English Department at the Allahabad University and then spent the next two years at St Catharine's College, Cambridge, completing a PhD regarding W. B. Yeats.